AlexxNB/svelte-chota/docs_src/src/pages/elements.md

 # Elements

-You can find how looks common HTMl-elements with [chota](https://jenil.github.io/chota/) on the [Demo page](https://cdn.rawgit.com/jenil/chota/master/test/index.html)
+You can find how common HTML-elements look with [chota](https://jenil.github.io/chota/) on the [Demo page](https://cdn.rawgit.com/jenil/chota/master/test/index.html).

-Feel free to look in to demopage's source code for more info about composition
+Feel free to look at the demo page's source code for more info about their composition.